PACTCare/Stars-Network/WHITEPAPER.md

 Furthermore, Starlog stores all government activities as well as token movements.
 Users sign all uploaded Starlog entries and therefore own these uploads.
 However, if they don’t share the specific public key others won’t know the owner of the data.

-To connect the above interaction with the other layers of the Stars Network, the on-chain interaction fires certain events, which are then handled by the Starbridges (see Starbridge: WebSocket Client).
+To connect the above interaction with the other layers of the Stars Network, the on-chain interaction fires certain events, which are then handled by the Starbridges (see [Starbridge – WebSocket Client](#starbridge)).

 Additionally, Starlog provides a layer for smart contracts, which could potentially enable in the future multiple services around digital content.
 This can, for example, be used to develop content marketplaces for the stored unique information or to provide storage/hosting smart contracts based on the DIDs and the storage location.
 This essentially represents an alternative to systems like Filecoin.
 Smart contracts for Substrate can be developed with the ink!
 CLI.